 Consider that over half of video content is consumed on mobile.
 Those on mobile devices, however, can be very particular about page load times.
 Google found that 53% of users will click off a mobile page it if takes more than 3 seconds to load.

-To use video properly, here is what you need to know about creating a site that caters to the visual trends within the consumer base without compromising on-site and page quality.
+To use video properly, here is what you need to know about creating a site that is video SEO friendly and caters to the visual trends within the consumer base without compromising on-site and page quality.

 Uses of video marketing